BaseMax/github-actions-compile-golang/README.md

 - File name: `c-compile.yml`
 - Action Setup: The action is defined in the `c-compile.yml` file, which runs the following steps:
-  - Checkout code using the actions/checkout@v3 action.
+  - Checkout code using the `actions/checkout@v3` action.
-  - Install GCC using the apt-get package manager on Ubuntu.
+  - Install Golang compiler using the apt-get package manager on Ubuntu.
-  - Compile the Go program using go build -o my_program main.go.
+  - Compile the Go program using `go build -o my_program main.go`.
   - Run the compiled program and ensure that it works.

 ### 3. Example Go Program